or

 Written by Hannah Slack

-It’s likely you’ll be expected to write a research paper during your PhD.
-Publishing work can be a great way to improve an academic CV and promote yourself as an early career researcher.
-You might also present your findings at a conference, where you can further network and promote your area of expertise.
+During your PhD, you will likely be expected to write research papers.
+Publishing your work is a key way to build your academic CV, share your findings with a wider audience and establish yourself as an early career researcher.
+You may also present your results at conferences, which can help you network and promote your area of expertise.

 A research paper is a publication of your own argument in a particular field of study.
 Whether you are a single or co-author, it should present a well-researched perspective on a relevant academic debate.